-Brandon Kramer (PhD, Rutgers University) is currently a research fellow at Rutgers University.
-Starting in July 2019, he will be a postdoctoral research associate at the University of Virginia's Biocomplexity Institute and Initiative.
+Brandon Kramer (PhD, Rutgers University) is currently a postdoctoral research associate at the University of Virginia's Biocomplexity Institute and Initiative.
 His research interests lie at the intersection of medical sociology, science & technology studies, computational social science, and social neuroscience.

 In his work, Brandon incorporates a range of methods, including the use of descriptive, visual, and inferential techniques in social network analysis; the collection of biological markers like cortisol, testosterone, heart rate variability, and blood pressure; and more traditional qualitative methods like content analysis and interviews.